CodeLinkIO/codelink-screenpy/README.md

 # CodeLink Automation Test

-The Voltron Automation Test project allows automating regression test cases for UI and API.
+The Automation Test project allows automating regression test cases for UI and API.

 ## Table of Content